Showing posts with label Capizeño. Show all posts

 October 13, 2018

-puso - /pu-sô, pu-sò/ Hiligaynon [Capizeño of Panay, Capiz] snack; dw Hiligaynon poso sang saging [banana heart]) [n.] sweetened glutinous rice in woven nipa palm balls.
+puso - /pu-sô, pu-sò/ Hiligaynon [Capizeño of Panay, Capiz] snack; dw Hiligaynon poso sang saging [banana heart]) [n.] sweet glutinous rice in nipa palm balls.

-This puso is wrapped in woven young palm of nipa in a chisel-like style called tinigib, one of the most difficult styles of weaving palm balls.
-This kind of puso can only be found now in Panay, Capiz and is now being promoted by the local tourism industry of Capiz.
-When in Panay, drop by at the Holy Grounds Coffee Shop, just across the Santa Monica church in the proper of Pueblo, Panay, Capiz
+This puso is wrapped in woven young nipa palm, shaped in chisel-like style called tinigib, one of the most difficult styles of weaving palm balls.
+This scarcely available kind of puso can only be found now in Panay, Capiz where vast nipa palm grooves are still thriving.
+This sweet delicacy is now being promoted by the local tourism industry of Capiz.
+When in the town of Panay, drop by at the Holy Grounds Coffee Shop, just across the Santa Monica church in the proper of Pueblo, Panay, Capiz.

-The hulled glutinous rice is cooked in freshly gathered tuba sang nipa (nipa palm toddy) until the toddy turned syrupy, thick, and the rice would become like biko, sticky and sweet.
+This puso is made with glutinous rice boiled in freshly gathered and naturally sweet tuba sang nipa (sap from nipa inflorescence) until the sap turns syrupy thick and the rice inside the palm ball is cooked to become like biko, sticky and sweet.

 This puso of Panay is sold by pair.
 Each pair comes with a plastic bag of latik na tuba (nipa palm syrup).

-This is an old native delicacy of Panay, Capiz.
-To serve, the puso is cut into halves and the sweet rice inside is poured with latik na tuba (nipa palm syrup) before scooping it out.
-Best served with coffee.
+This sweet puso is an old native delicacy of Panay, Capiz.
+To serve, puso is cut into halves and the sweet rice inside is poured with latik na tuba (nipa palm syrup) before eating.
+Best served with hot coffee.

 The puso of Panay is wrapped in woven young leaves of nipa palm.
 It is served with latik na tuba (nipa palm syrup).

-This delicacy can only be found now in the municipality of Panay, Capiz.
-It is being promoted now by the local tourism office of Capiz.
+This sweet delicacy from Capiz is served with latik na tuba (nipa palm syrup) and can only be found now in the municipality of Panay, Capiz where it is promoted by the local tourism office of Capiz.

 The latik na tuba (nipa palm syrup) is poured over the puso right before you scoop it out to eat it.

-The puso of Panay town in Capiz is not like the kind of puso we can find in other parts of Visayas and Mindanao.
+The puso of Panay, Capiz is not the same as the puso in other parts of Visayas and Mindanao.

 If you liked this post, share it.